neurobin/JLIVECD/README.md

 * `edit`: This is the root filesystem (i.e `/`) for the live system (chroot system).
 Any change you make here will appear in the finalized ISO.
 * `extracted`: This is where the original ISO is extracted.
 You can change several things here, like Diskname, release, date, splash screen, etc.
 * `mnt`: A directory used only for mounting ISO image.
 * `mydir`: A directory with 777 permission.
 This directory is moved inside `edit/` during chroot, thus in chroot it will be available as `/mydir`.
-Use this directory to store/install source packages and files that you need to store for future but do not want them to be included in the ISO.
+Use this directory to store/install source packages and files that you need to store for future but do not want to include them in the ISO.

 **The files are:**